 Find out more about the types of multiple sclerosis:

-Ten percent to 15% of people with multiple sclerosis are diagnosed with PPMS.
-It affects men and women equally.
-PPMS tends to be diagnosed later in life than other types of MS.
+Ten percent to 15% of people with multiple sclerosis have this type of the disease.
+They usually get their diagnosis later in life than people with other types of MS.

 Symptoms of Primary Progressive MS

 PPMS mainly affects the nerves of the spinal cord.
 So the main symptoms often have to do with:

 Doctors think MS -- no matter which type you have -- is a condition that happens when the body attacks itself, called an autoimmune disease.
 The immune system damages the protective coating around the nerves (called myelin) of the brain and spinal cord.
 This causes inflammation.

 In PPMS, though, there is little inflammation.
 Instead, nerve damage is the main problem.
 It keeps nerves from sending and receiving signals to each other very well.
 This causes MS symptoms.

 Eventually, plaques of scar tissue or lesions can form along the damaged nerves in the brain and spinal cord.